Penny (United States coin): Designs

-No cent coins were stamped with the year 1815.
-Shipments of copper planchets from the United Kingdom were embargoed during the War of 1812, and the Mint's supply was exhausted in October 1814.
+A cent coin has been stamped with every year since 1793 except for 1815.
+Shipments of copper planchets from the United Kingdom were embargoed during the War of 1812, and the mint's supply was exhausted in October 1814.
 Cent coins resumed minting in December 1815, though it is not clear whether these were stamped 1814 or 1816.

 Throughout its history, the Lincoln cent has featured several typefaces for the date, but most of the digits have been old-style numerals, except with the 4 and 8 neither ascending nor descending.
 The only significant divergence is that the small 3 was non-descending (the same size as a 0, 1, or 2) in the early history, before switching to a descending, large 3 for the year 1934 and then permanently (As of 2014) in 1943.
 Similarly, the digit 5 was small and non-descending up to 1945.